Vistors can take a trolley tour on Saturday's to learn about the history of Green-Wood Cemetery in Brooklyn. Credit: Linda Rosier

 Here’s good news for Long Islanders: Parking is free and plentiful on the cemetery’s interior streets, though it’s a probably good idea to ask a staffer about any off-limits areas when you arrive.

 You could spend hours exploring on foot, but even then you might miss some of the more eye-popping monuments and tombstones.
 Our recommendation for first-timers: Take the Discover Green-Wood Trolley Tour, which covers a lot of ground quickly.
 It runs Saturdays from 1 p.m. to 3 p.m. and tickets are $30.
-Tickets must be purchased online, though you can order by phone when you arrive.
+Tickets must be purchased online, though you can order on your phone when you arrive.

 The tour will make a winding loop through the grounds, with occasional stops for a short walk to a particular highlight.
 You’ll see Battle Hill, the site of the largest battle of the Revolutionary War; the memorial statue of Dewitt Clinton, the governor who spearheaded the Erie Canal (and the cemetery’s first “celebrity” burial); and the tombstones of two modern-day notables, composer Leonard Bernstein and artist Jean-Michel Basquiat.